 The RPL Panel has designated authority from the relevant Assessment Board.
-Once claims for RPL have been submitted and assessed they should be presented to the Chair of the relevant Assessment Board to ratify the RPL decision either during a meeting of the Board or by the Chair under delegated authority.
+Once claims for RPL have been submitted and assessed they should be presented to an Assessment Board to ratify the RPL decision.
 The usual policies and procedures relating to mitigating circumstances and academic misconduct apply.